What is linen?

 Is linen just for warm weather?

-- Au contraire!
-Linen is known as a warm weather fabric because it breathes so well and feels good against the skin.
+Au contraire!
+Linen is known as a warm-weather fabric because it breathes so well and feels good against the skin.
 But linen is also surprisingly warm in the winter and takes to layering quite effectively.
+We recently launched a new Linen Wool collection that extends the traditional linen season beyond just warm months for customers in any climate.

 Does linen travel well?